-Have you ever looked at a recipe and wondered whether it was possible to substitute the eggs?
-The good news is that yes, most of the time you CAN use an egg substitute.
-Most of them are easy to find too - either online, from a grocery store, or a health food store.
-Here are several, most-requested items, and some tips for using egg substitutes in them.
+Have you ever looked at a recipe and wondered whether it was possible to use a vegan egg substitute for the eggs?
+The good news is that yes, most of the time you can!
+This is your complete guide to using vegan egg substitutes for baking cakes, cookies, pancakes, brownies and even in savory dishes.

 Jump to: